idiot-io/TinyAudioBoot/README.md

 AudioBootAttiny85.jar

 which on the most operating systems you can start by just clicking on it.
+The wav-file is created and stored in the same directory where you started the java program.

 You can also use it as a command line tool as follows:

-java -jar AudioBoot.jar someExampleFile.hex
+> java -jar AudioBoot.jar someExampleFile.hex